 Construction began in the spring of 2004 on the rough landscape, the "hard edges" and overlooks on the riverbank, and the construction of underground utilities to service the park.
 In 2005 and 2006 construction was completed on the landscaping and pathways including the installation of guardrails, sun shelters, streetscape furniture, irrigation, and lighting.
 The "suspension" bridge across the new "river tributary" and garden was completed, and entrances to the site from backshore area and Meewasin Trails were developed.
 In 2008 the water play feature and pavilion opened.
 The 'Saskatchewan River Run" waterplay feature interprets the geography and natural and cultural heritage of the basin in a children's wather play area.
 The pavilion is home of Prairie Fare concession and also includes washrooms and a seating area.

-Construction for the 2009 season includes the river garden and tributary walk, and installation of a seasonal public dock which will allow recreational boaters access to the riverfront.
-The river garden and tributary walk will provide a gateway to River Landing from the Senator Sid Buckwold Bridge and from downtown.
-The construction of these areas could be completed as early as 2010.
+2009 saw the construction of the river garden and tributary walk, and installation of a seasonal public docks which will allow recreational boaters access to the riverfront.
+The river garden and tributary walk provides a gateway to River Landing from the Senator Sid Buckwold Bridge and from downtown.